eslint/archive-website/docs/1.0.0/rules/index.md

 * [no-extra-bind](no-extra-bind) - disallow unnecessary function binding
 * [no-fallthrough](no-fallthrough) - disallow fallthrough of `case` statements (recommended)
 * [no-floating-decimal](no-floating-decimal) - disallow the use of leading or trailing decimal points in numeric literals
+* [no-implicit-coercion](no-implicit-coercion) - disallow the type conversions with shorter notations
 * [no-implied-eval](no-implied-eval) - disallow use of `eval()`-like methods
+* [no-invalid-this](no-invalid-this) - disallow `this` keywords outside of classes or class-like objects
 * [no-iterator](no-iterator) - disallow usage of `__iterator__` property
 * [no-labels](no-labels) - disallow use of labeled statements
 * [no-lone-blocks](no-lone-blocks) - disallow unnecessary nested blocks